rocketparty/rocketparty.github.io/_drafts/2014-08-18-podcast-apps.md

 Features Overcast has include smart speed, playlists, voice boost (fancy eq).

 I still haven't pulled the trigger on the reasonably priced $4.99 upgrade, which unlocks some of the preimum features, but if the next few days go well then I think I've found my new podcast player.

+####The Verdict

+If you're not completely in love with the podcast client you're currently using on your phone I would suggest giving Overcast a try.
+It's fast, relatively self-descriptive and attractive.